neondatabase/website/content/docs/integrations/hasura.md

 ### Create a table

-After your Neon database is connected to Hasura, you can create a table from the Hasura Console.
+After connecting from your Hasura project to a Neon database, you can create a table from the Hasura Console.

 1. In Hasura, select **DATA** from the navigation bar and click **Create Table**.
 1. On the **Add a New Table** dialog, enter a table name (`t`), a column name (`text`), and select a column type (`Text`).